 We are so grateful to have the support of designers and manufacturers all over Montana and beyond.
 This project has been a collaborative and open-source effort and the list of thank-yous is long.

-If you are a manufacturer looking to purchase a mold or open a mold and begin injection molding masks, please contact us at: firstname.lastname@example.org
+If you are a manufacturer looking to get involved with the project, please contact email@example.com

 *** Please see the legal disclaimer below.